Standing Committee on Services for Aviation (SC-AVI)

 (L) Periodic community newsletters detailing national and international developments, events and activities concerning services for aviation.

 The SC-AVI convenes quarterly video-teleconferences and periodic (usually annual) face-to-face meetings.
 The reports arising from the face-to-face meetings are publicly available here.

 The SC-AVI comprises the following subsidiary bodies:

 - Expert Team on Education, Training and Competency (ET-ETC)

 - Expert Team on Aeronautical Meteorological Hazards Science (ET-MHS)

 - Expert Team on Impacts of Climate Change and Variability on Aviation (ET-CCV)

-EliosCloud Collaboration Platform
+FileCloud Collaboration Platform

-CLICK HERE to return to our homepage
+CLICK HERE to go to the Services for Aviation homepage